Patch of Invisibility: Naturalistic Physical Black-Box Adversarial Attacks on Object Detectors: Experiments and Results

-For both models the average precision rate on the original INRIA dataset using a single person was $100\%$.
-The mean average precision (mAP) values of all experiments are shown in \autoref{table:mAPv3} and \autoref{table:mAPv4}.
-We compared our proposed attack to four other black-box methods: RS (pixel space random search) \cite{croce2022sparse}, which uses random search on pixel space; GAN Latent RS (latent-space random search) which uses random search in GAN latent space; Square Attack \citep{andriushchenko2020square}, which uses smart perturbations; and NES (natural evolution strategies) \citep{ilyas2018black}, which is an evolutionary attack performed in pixel space. \footnote{We slightly adjusted some of the compared methods to accommodate the object-detection task: We removed the limitation on $\epsilon$ to encourage broader exploration during optimization in competitive attacks, because perturbation limits are not part of our targeted scenario, which is physical patch attacks.} Overall, our approach outperformed \textbf{all} other attacks by a large margin (over $\times 2$ better than 2nd-best black-box attack).
+We compared our proposed attack to five other black-box methods and two white-box methods: Square Attack \citep{andriushchenko2020square}, which exploits the CNN vulnerability to square perturbations; Sparse-RS \citep{croce2022sparse}, which leverages \citep{andriushchenko2020square} to craft minimal modifications of squares; RS (pixel space random search) \citep{croce2022sparse}, which uses random search on pixel space; GAN Latent RS (latent-space random search) which uses random search in GAN latent space; and NES (natural evolution strategies) \citep{ilyas2018black}, which is an evolutionary attack performed in pixel space.
+We employed a consistent query budget of 110,000 for all attacks, derived from our chosen population size of 110 and 1,000 epochs. \footnote{We slightly adjusted some of the compared methods to accommodate the object-detection task: We removed the limitation on $\epsilon$ to encourage broader exploration during optimization in competitive attacks, because perturbation limits are not part of our targeted scenario, which is patch attacks.} In our implementation of Square Attack, Sparse-RS, and the two white-box attacks, WB-Nat and WB-Adv as proposed by \citet{thys2019fooling} and \citet{hu2021naturalistic}, we adhered strictly to the default parameters specified in their respective works.
+For NES, RS, and Latent-RS, we employed a noise standard deviation of $\sigma=0.1$.
+Additionally, for Latent-RS, we utilized two distinct classifier guidance values, specifically 0.1 and 0.2, in alignment with the parameters used in our proposed attack algorithm.